 - Onulet's name was anagrammed from Soul Net (both cause you to gain life when a creature goes to the graveyard) but had the final "S" removed because the art had only one creature.
 Later cards were anagrammed from "Darker Onulet" and "Mega Onulet".

 - If backwards spelling counts, there's Nevinyrral's Disk.

-- Slightly less old-school, 2007's Lorwyn set gave us Liliana Vess.
+- Slightly less old-school, 2007's Lorwyn set had Liliana Vess.
 With her dark magic and dealings with demons, she might be considered "A Villainess", though Word of God says it was completely accidental.

 - Olivia Voldaren, a vampire legend from Innistrad block, anagrams to "Overdo a Villain", which fits because she tries and fails to be Liliana and/or Sorin.

 - Genius Bonus: Bösium Strip lets you recycle cards, and the Möbius strip is a symbol for recycling.
 A related card is Elkin Bottle.

 - The cards Mijae Djinn and Ydwen Efreet were named after a married couple at Wizards, Jamie and Wendy.
 Note the similarity of their abilities.